 Congress also needs to end the irresponsible practice of crisis-to-crisis governing and begin passing long-term budgets so that federal agencies and businesses have reliable and predictable funding.
 This allows them to operate as effectively and efficiently as possible, and plan out years in advance as opposed to only a few months on a temporary budget.
 If agencies are unsure that funding will be available in the future, they will freeze hiring and training, shorten terms for grants and contracts, and delay the start of new projects.
-I’m confident that as long as we can put partisan politics aside, we can get back to passing long-term budgets under regular order.
+We must find a way to put partisan politics aside, so we can get back to passing long-term budgets under regular order.

-Rep. Mike Quigley spoke against Trump’s “America First” budget proposal for FY18 for putting hardworking American families last.
+Rep. Mike Quigley strongly opposed Trump’s “America First” budget proposal for putting hardworking American families last.